-Bullies are all around us, be it at home, in office or at school level.
+Bullies are all around us, be it at home, in the office, or at the school level.
 You might have bullied someone, or the other way round.
 But bullies have a greater impact on the formative years.
 Sadly, children are more susceptible to it.

-It is a hard to digest the fact that the act of bullying affects all children.
-Individuals who are active, brilliant, friendly with others and easy going, are considered to be an easy target to be bullied.
+It is hard to digest the fact that the act of bullying affects all children.
+Individuals who are active, brilliant, friendly with others, and easy-going are considered an easy target to be bullied.
 In short, if your child is more skilled and stands out of the crowd, then the eyes of a bully are on your kid.
-On the other hand, those who bully are too undergoing mental disturbances.
+On the other hand, those who bully are to undergoing mental disturbances.
 I agree belittling someone, pushing them around is all part of aggression, but we need to understand, the act impacts all children.
 Both bullies and the one being bullied.

 No one can predict who is going to be bullied.
 There might be some factors contributing to the fact that certain children are more prone to it than the others.

-In order to understand why is your child a bully or a victim at school we must be aware of the causes and impacts of bullying on these children.
+To understand why your child is a bully or a victim at school, we must be aware of the causes and impacts of bullying on these children.

-A child who might be already been a victim can easily be a target because of the low self confidence in the child.
+A child who might already be a victim can easily be a target because of the child’s low self-confidence.
 They might feel exposed and vulnerable.
 The impact of bullying is severe.
 Parents and counselors can notice them by looking at these signs.
-Some of the signs that indicate your child is bullied, are:
+Some of the signs that indicate your child is bullied are:

 Children feel it is their fault that they are being bullied.
 They start to feel hurt and embarrassed.
 Because of their vulnerability, they are likely to develop a feeling of anxiety and even depression.
 Kids who are bullied are lonely.

 These children start growing apart from their parents and friends.
 Some of them even drop out of school.
 Bullied kids are not able to enjoy even simple activities of interest.
 Changes in eating and sleeping habits are other potential signs of being bullied.
 Frequent bouts of illness are not to be missed.